KnapsackPro/docs.knapsackpro.com/_posts/2099-01-31-example-article.md

 title:  "Example article"
 date:   2099-01-31 12:00:00 +0100 <-- put here date of publishing the article
 author: "Artur Trzop"
-categories: blog techtips <-- here you need to set blog or techtips category
+categories: techtips continuous_integration <-- here you need to set techtips or continuous_integration category
                                                 to show blog post on homepage in proper category.
                                                 You can also add some fake categories like Ruby JavaScript etc
 og_image: "/images/blog/posts/example-article/image.jpg"
 published: false <--- remove this line
 {% endhighlight %}